TotalDwarf03/GithubAPIApp/README.md

 This is a CLI project but might be updated to use Flask in the future (also to gain XP).

 ## Setup
-1. Install Poetry
+1. Install Poetry using `pip install poetry`.
-2. Create a Virtual Environement and Activate it
+2. Navigate into the project's folder and create a virtual environement using `python3 -m venv <environment_name>`.
+3. Activate the environment using `source <environment_name>/bin/activate`.
-3. Run `Poetry install` to install all the required dependencies
+4. Run `Poetry install` to install all the required dependencies.

-You can now run the project.
+5. Run the project using `poetry run python3 githubapiapp/__init__.py`.